linusdunkers/cwtch-ui/README.md

     - `install.home.sh` installs the app into your home directory
     - `install.sys.sh` as root to install system wide
     - or run out of the unziped directory
-- MacOS: Cwtch.dmg coming soon...
+- MacOS: Available from [https://cwtch.im/download/](https://cwtch.im/download/) as a .dmg

 ## Running